-Like most of us I have my fair share of ideas that I want to pursue.
-For many years I had many books, many courses, many projects, etc. that I wanted to pursue but never really getting them done.
-Recently talking to a friend about a few of my recent projects that I finished or very close to finishing, he mentioned that he has too many ongoing projects to finish anything.
-This really resonated with me as I had once been the same but over the last few years have slowly improved.
-So I got inspired to write this post, how I learnt to finish projects.
+Like most of us, I have my fair share of ideas that I want to pursue.
+For many years I had many books, courses, projects, and other endeavors that I wanted to pursue but never really got them done.
+Recently, while talking to a friend about a few of my recent projects that I finished or came very close to finishing, he mentioned that he has too many ongoing projects to finish anything.
+This really resonated with me as I had once been the same, but over the last few years I have slowly improved.
+So I got inspired to write this post about how I learned to finish projects.

-I struggled a lot getting things done, I would have too many projects ongoing at the same time all with differing levels of completion and ongoing progress.
-Over the course of a lot of iterations I managed to come up with the following process.
+I struggled a lot with getting things done.
+I would have too many projects ongoing at the same time, all with differing levels of completion and progress.
+Over the course of many iterations, I managed to come up with the following process.

 1. Write down your project ideas

-Grab a piece of paper or a blank page in your notebook, grab a cup of coffee (or your beverage of choice) and grab your pen or pencil.
-The next step is to write down any projects that you are working on or idea that you are thinking of.
+Grab a piece of paper or a blank page in your notebook, a cup of coffee (or your beverage of choice), and your pen or pencil.
+The next step is to write down any projects that you are working on or ideas that you are thinking of.
 No project is too small, no project is too unreasonable.
 Put everything on the page.
-I find this is helpful to get the vague cloud of ideas out of my head.
+I find this helpful for getting the vague cloud of ideas out of my head.

 2. Transfer to a Kanban board